 Consider a low introductory APR credit card offer on purchases

 One way to pay less interest is to take advantage of a low introductory APR offer on purchases.
-Cards with a low intro APR on purchases offer the low rate for a set period.
-Once the period ends, you’ll start accruing interest at the credit card’s regular APR for purchases on any purchase balance that remains as well as new purchases.
+Cards with a low intro APR on purchases offer a low rate for a set period.
+Once the period ends, you’ll start accruing interest at the credit card’s regular purchase APR on any purchase balance that remains and any new purchases.

 Consider consolidating debt with a low introductory APR balance transfer offer